Many Americans are struggling to afford their energy bills in the COVID-19 recession

 Several months into the COVID-19 pandemic crisis, lower-income families are struggling to pay their energy bills.
-That’s a big concern during extreme events like summer heat waves, which can be deadly—especially for elderly people, young children, people of color and the poor.
+That’s a big concern during extreme events such as summer heat waves, which can be deadly—especially for elderly people, young children, people of color, and the poor.

 We ran a nationally representative survey in May 2020 of U.S. low-income households to measure energy insecurity.
 We found that 13% of respondents had been unable to pay an energy bill during the prior month, 9% had received an electricity utility shutoff notice, and 4% had had their electric utility service disconnected.